 - Ear damage or hearing loss caused by high-level noise from drilling equipment

-- Injury caused by fatigued or overworked workers
+- Injury caused by tired or overworked workers

-- Injury caused by non-existing or improper supervision and/or management
+- Injury caused by non-existing or improper supervision and management

 - Serious injury as a result of missing safety devices, improperly used or worn/defective equipment